Warning:

 Test & Train

-This workshop focuses on preparing participants to take the European Infectious Disease Exam through various interactive learning methodologies from experts in the field.
+This workshop focuses on preparing participants for the European Infectious Disease Exam with a focus on TB, HIV, HBV, outbreak and antimicrobial resistance through various interactive learning methodologies from experts in the field.

 Learning objectives: to help prepare participants for the European Infectious Disease Exam.

-This workshop focuses on preparing participants to take the European Infectious Disease Exam through various interactive learning methodologies from experts in the field.
+This workshop focuses on preparing participants for the European Infectious Disease Exam with a focus on clinical microbiology techniques, vaccination, imported fever and immunocompromised population through various interactive learning methodologies from experts in the field.

 Learning objectives: to help prepare participants for the European Infectious Disease Exam.

-This workshop focuses on preparing participants to take the European Clinical Microbiology Exam through various interactive learning methodologies from experts in the field.
+This workshop focuses on preparing participants for the European Clinical Microbiology Exam with a focus on virology, parasitology, mycology and antimicrobial resistance, including image-based challenges through various interactive learning methodologies from experts in the field.

 Learning objectives: to help prepare participants for the European Clinical Microbiology Exam.